openownership/data-standard/docs/index.rst

-Beneficial Ownership Data Standard (v0.3)
+Beneficial Ownership Data Standard (v0.4)
 ============================================

+The Beneficial Ownership Data Standard (BODS) is an open standard providing guidance for collecting, sharing and using high-quality data on beneficial ownership.

-This website contains the draft specification of the Beneficial Ownership Data Standard (version 0.3) plus support for its use. :doc:`Find out more <about/index>` about the standard's development and how to get involved.
+It is developed by `Open Ownership <https://www.openownership.org/>`_, a non-profit organisation focused on beneficial ownership transparency, in partnership with `Open Data Services <https://opendataservices.coop/>`_.
+Find out more about the :doc:`governance of BODS <../about/governance>` and how to get involved.

 .. container:: frontpageboxleft

    .. cssclass:: h2

-     For Newcomers
+     Introduction

-   Get an overview of beneficial ownership and why a standardised format for data is important.
+   Learn about beneficial ownership and why a standardised format for data is important.

    .. cssclass:: primaryfrontpageboxlink

-      :doc:`Visit the primer <../primer/index>`

-   .. cssclass:: secondaryfrontpageboxlink

       :doc:`What is beneficial ownership? <../primer/index>`